02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Comparison Malware Attack Identity-based Attack

-Prevention Method Antivirus + Firewall MFA + Zero Trust + IAM
+Protected by Antivirus + Firewall MFA + Zero Trust + IAM

 ERP Systems and AI Cyberattack Risks

-• Personnel Data — Salaries, national ID numbers, bank account numbers
+• Personnel data — salaries, national ID numbers, bank account numbers

 Measure Details

-Follow the 3-2-1 Backup Rule 3 copies, 2 different storage media, 1 copy offsite
+3-2-1 Data Backup 3 copies, 2 storage media, 1 copy offsite

-Patch All Systems Regularly Unpatched vulnerabilities are open doors for hackers
+Regularly Patch All Systems Unpatched vulnerabilities are open doors for hackers

 How Saeree ERP Protects Against Cyber Threats